storageos/storageos.github.io/_docs/prerequisites/clusterdiscovery.md

 # Cluster discovery

+> N.B.
+The StorageOS operator will automatically populate the JOIN variable.
+> The creation of a cluster token or manual population of the JOIN variable is
+> only necessary if you are performing an installation using Helm charts or
+> yaml manifests.

 On startup, you will need to specify whether a StorageOS node should bootstrap a new cluster or join an existing cluster.